-Maybe you ask yourself, how to buy healthy oils for cooking without spending a fortune?
+Maybe you ask yourself, how to buy healthy oils without spending a fortune?
 Here again my simple 80:20 approach comes into play.
 No need to overcomplicate things.
-Focus on those 20 % of cooking oils that cover 80 % of your needs.
+Focus on that 20 % of healthiest oils to cook with that cover 80 % of your needs.

 Week 1: Clever Selection

 In the first week, keep it simple.
-For a lean approach, buy only three healthy oils to use.
-With a clever selection of three plant-based oils you can master already 80 % of your (healthy) staples.
+For a lean approach, I recommend buying only three oil types.
+With a clever selection of three plant-based oils, you can master already 80 % of your (healthy) staples.
 Buy additional oils only when you need them.

 Important: Even the healthiest high-quality, extra-virgin olive oils will lose their exquisite flavors and healthy components if heated too high (over 365°F).
 So, it is best to use it for salads or for sautéing vegetables over medium heat.
 If you are serious about clean eating then cooking methods that require high heat like deep-frying or roasting will be an exception in your kitchen anyway.

-Many people prefer the not so “clean” canola oil (from rapeseed) to use as a basic oil.
-It is usually processed to withstand high temperatures well, and has a mild flavor.
-Canola oil is great for cooking, baking, or using in dressings and sauces.
+Many people prefer the not so “clean” canola oil (from rapeseed) to use as a basic fat.
+It is usually processed to withstand high temperatures well and has a mild flavor.
+It is great for cooking, baking, or using in dressings and sauces.

 It contains the lowest saturated fat content of any oil, has a high level of the precious Omega 3 fats and complements olive oil regarding its purpose and components.

-In order to avoid all genetic engineering, it is best to buy organic, cold pressed, non-GMO canola oil.
+In order to avoid all genetic engineering, it is best to buy organic, cold-pressed, non-GMO versions.
 It is still illegal to genetically engineer any certified organic product.

-Although I use canola oil very seldom I prefer to buy organic canola oil for many reasons, including this one.
+Although I use canola very seldom I prefer to buy organic types for many reasons, including this one.
 But, be aware that cold-pressed canola oils have lower smoke points than GMO canola.

-Sesame oil is the premier “flavor oil” for savory cooking and best used as a “seasoning”.
-Just the right amount adds a heavenly, nutty, undertone to sautéed vegetables, tofu, stir-fries and sauces.
+Made from pressed seeds, it is the premier “flavor oil” for savory cooking and best used as a “seasoning”.
+Just the right amount adds a heavenly, nutty, undertone to sautéed vegetables, tofu, stir-fries, and sauces.
 It has almost equal percentages of monounsaturated and polyunsaturated fatty acids.

 Although it is slightly different than the saturated fat you find in animal products it's still important to keep your saturated fat intake under control.